 I’ve talked about that school publicly (free publicity!) on social media as a digital marketing pro sharing excellent examples.

 Captions can be your little something extra …

 Got a little off track here.
 Back to how captions are like a bonus.
 People tag me all the time when they come across a captioned video.
 You know what this means?
 Word of mouth in action.
-When I’m tagged for a captioned video, I’ll watch it.
-I’ll share it.
-I’ll thank the creator for captioning.
-I’ll tell them I would’ve never seen it if it hadn’t been captioned.
+When I’m tagged for a captioned video, I’ll watch it, share it, thank the creator for captioning, and tell them I would’ve never seen it if it hadn’t been captioned.

 The person tagging me may also encourage the creator to use #Captioned whenever posting captioned videos.
 Or if they don’t, then I will.

 This is a unique hashtag in that it doesn’t tell you the topic of the video.
 Rather, it lets people know that it’s captioned.
 I love searching for #Captioned on LinkedIn to reward the creators.
 Push play and you’ll be rewarded.
 It’s such a wonderful feeling!

 And it’s an awful feeling when I push play and no captions appear.

 You do the same too.
 Thank creators for captioning and using #Captioned.
 If they don’t use the hashtag, educate them.
 Tag me.